Topological piezomagnetic effect in two-dimensional Dirac quadrupole altermagnets

+{\it Lieb lattice piezomagnetic polarizability.}---The expression for the orbital piezomagnetic polarizability applicable to the Lieb lattice model is a sum over contributions from each spin sector, with the contribution from each spin sector given by the two-band formula of Eq.~\eqref{eq:Lambda-2band} (see Appendix \ref{app:piezomagnet-Lieb}).
 In Fig.~\ref{fig3}(d) we show the piezomagnetic polarizability of the Lieb lattice model as a function of $\lambda$, the spin-orbit interaction, for different values of $N_z$.
 It exhibits a discontinuity at $\lambda=0$ similar to Fig.~\ref{fig2}(b), which is at odds with the expectation that an orbital piezomagnetic effect is forbidden when full spin-rotation invariance is restored in the limit $\lambda \rightarrow 0$.
 As was the case for the orbital altermagnet, the finite limiting value of $\Lambda$ corresponds to a topological contribution to the polarizability and originates from the Dirac quadrupole parent state.
 The topological contribution can be obtained from a calculation of $\Lambda$ within the continuum Dirac model given by Eqs.~\eqref{eq:Lieb-Dirac-K} and \eqref{eq:Lieb-Dirac-K'}, combined with the strain terms $\mathcal W_{\bK_\pm}$ and $\mathcal W_{\bK'_\pm}$.
-As detailed in Appendix~\ref{app:Lambda-Lieb}, this yields $\Lambda \simeq \text{sgn}(\lambda N_z) (e/\pi\hbar) \left(w^D_0 + v_0w^D_z/v_2 \right) = \text{sgn}(\lambda N_z) (4t_0 e/\pi\hbar)$, and reveals that both the geometric term and the interband term of Eq.~\eqref{eq:Lambda-Lieb} give rise to a topological contribution (proportional to $w^D_0$ and $w^D_z$, respectively).
+As detailed in Appendix~\ref{app:piezomagnet-Lieb}, this yields $\Lambda \simeq \text{sgn}(\lambda N_z) (e/\pi\hbar) \left(w^D_0 + v_0w^D_z/v_2 \right) = \text{sgn}(\lambda N_z) (4t_0 e/\pi\hbar)$, and reveals that both the geometric term and the interband term give rise to a topological contribution (proportional to $w^D_0$ and $w^D_z$, respectively).
 This is evidenced by Fig.~\ref{fig3}(e), which separately shows the contributions of the geometric and interband terms to $\Lambda$.
 The topological contribution from the geometric term can be understood as before from the way applied strain shifts the Lieb lattice Dirac points in energy and creates a Dirac dipole.
 This is shown in Fig.~\ref{fig3}(c).
-The contribution from the interband term is a consequence of the interpretation of the interband term in terms of a generalized band curvature, which is specific to two-band systems.
-Furthermore, in two-band Dirac models the generalized curvature is proportional to the standard Berry curvature, and yields a topological contribution to $\Lambda$ when the Dirac cones are tilted, as sketched Fig.~\ref{fig3}(c) (see Appendix \ref{app:Lambda-Lieb}).
+The contribution from the interband term is a consequence of its interpretation in terms of a generalized band curvature~\cite{Venderbos:arXiv2025-2}, which is specific to two-band systems.
+In the case of two-band Dirac models this generalized curvature is proportional to the standard Berry curvature, and yields a topological contribution to $\Lambda$ provided the Dirac cones are tilted, as sketched in Fig.~\ref{fig3}(c) (see Appendix \ref{app:piezomagnet-Lieb}).